 Shareholders of record.
 If you hold shares directly and are listed as a shareholder on DallasNews' stock records, you may vote in person if you attend the meeting or you may vote by proxy which gives the proxy holder the right to vote your shares on your behalf.
 You may vote by proxy (i) online via the Internet before the annual meeting at www.proxyvote.com, (ii) by telephone from the United States, using the number on the proxy card, or (iii) by completing and returning the proxy card in the envelope provided.
 Shares represented by proxy cards that are properly completed and submitted will be voted in accordance with the shareholder's instructions.
 We strongly encourage shareholders to vote by proxy prior to the meeting.
-Shares represented by proxy will be voted during the meeting and may be revoked at any time prior to the time at which voting closes during the meeting by (i) timely submitting a valid, later-dated proxy; (ii) delivering a written notice of revocation to the Corporate Secretary of the Company; or (iii) voting online prior to the annual meeting.
+Shares represented by proxy will be voted during the meeting.
+Proxies may be revoked at any time prior to the time at which voting closes during the meeting by (i) timely submitting a valid, later-dated proxy; (ii) delivering a written notice of revocation to the Corporate Secretary of the Company; or (iii) voting online prior to the annual meeting.
 Please note that attending the meeting without casting a vote will not revoke any previously submitted proxy.
-If you properly complete and sign your proxy card, but do not indicate how your shares should be voted on a matter, the shares represented by your proxy will be voted in accordance with the recommendation of the Company's Board of Directors.
+If you properly complete and sign your proxy card, but do not indicate how your shares should be voted on a matter, the shares represented by your proxy will be voted FOR all nominees standing for election as directors and FOR ratification of the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm.